The Thread of Grief

 Peer sahib had told him that the name would bring her luck and Saima had never fallen sick for eleven years of her village life.
 They lived in a place far away from the hospital and it was the inaccessible kind of far.
-Sometimes during winter, they would be cut off from the entire civilization but it hardly mattered to Abdul Salaam, a father of four boys and the youngest, Saima.
+Sometimes during winter, they would be cut off from the entire civilization but it hardly mattered to Abdul Salaam, father to four boys and the youngest, Saima.
 She was the fruit of his prayers, he would tell his wife.
-A gentle, sweet, energetic and soft spoken child that was Allah’s blessing on his little household for as soon as she was born, he had come into the possession of some long mortgaged property, two kanals of apple orchard land, which now had been sold for Saima’s treatment.
+A gentle, sweet, energetic and soft-spoken child that was Allah’s blessing on his little household for as soon as she was born, he had come into the possession of some long mortgaged property, two kanals of apple orchard land, which now had been sold for Saima’s treatment.

 Saima had suddenly collapsed while playing kho-kho with the girls and she refused to wake up.
 Abdul Salaam had gathered everything that he had and managed to bring her to the biggest hospital in the State.

 She had a tumour in her brain, they told him.

 Abdul Salam knew nothing of the misfortune that awaited him but even after surgery and 25 days in the ICU, she still hadn’t moved a muscle.
 He had promised to stay at her door till she moved.
 She had to move.
 He thought.

 Every morning with hopeful eyes, he gazed at the senior doctors who came for the clinical rounds.
 They would pat his shoulders and move on.
 The ritual had remained the same for the past few weeks and with each passing day, he had begun analyzing their gestures, looking for a ray of hope or some hidden meaning in their words.

 ‘Hope for the best,’ they told him.
 And he would spend the rest of the day deciphering their body language when they said these words.

 They hadn’t given up so he hadn’t either.